for Meniscus Surgery

 in choosing the best treatment option for you.

-An open repair is rarely performed because arthroscopic surgical techniques are minimally invasive with a quicker rate of recovery and a better outlook for overall healing.
-If you have had an open knee surgery repair for your meniscus repair, you probably suffered from an acute trauma with an open wound over your knee, or your surgeon started an arthroscopic procedure and your injury was worse then he had told you.
+An open meniscus repair surgery is rarely performed because arthroscopic surgical techniques are minimally invasive with a quicker rate of recovery and a better outlook for overall healing.
+If you have had an open knee surgery repair for your meniscus repair, you probably suffered from an acute trauma with an open wound over your knee, or your surgeon started an arthroscopic procedure and your injury was worse than he had told you.
 This change of plans for your surgery could have never been predicted.

 You should expect your rehabilitation to be longer if you have had open knee surgery.
 You will not know the full extent of your rehabilitation unless your surgeon has given you a detailed rehabilitation plan after the surgery.
 It is entirely possible that you will go into your surgery expecting the rehabilitation time period of an arthroscopic procedure, and come out of your surgery having to follow a longer rehabilitation period for open surgery.
-Orthopaedic specialists do their best to diagnose your injury and plan for every stage of your surgery, but sometimes changes in their procedures are unavoidable.
+Orthopedic specialists do their best to diagnose your injury and plan for every stage of your surgery, but sometimes changes in their procedures are unavoidable.

 What is known is that open knee surgery recovery can be similar to the recovery from a complete or partial knee replacement.
 Both procedures are invasive, require an incision 6 to 10 inches in length.
 You will have to stay in the hospital for a few days after your knee surgery, you are considered inpatient for surgery.